Skip to main content

 }'

 The signing_secret is returned only once when you create a webhook endpoint.
 Store it securely immediately.Lost your signing secret?
-You must delete the webhook endpoint and create a new one.
-There is no way to retrieve or rotate the secret after creation.
+Use the rotate signing secret endpoint to generate a new one.

 3. Check active alerts